junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crowley_BB/SPN-Crowley-whole-novel.md

 S09E23 Crowley to Dean: "Listen to me, Dean Winchester, what you're feeling right now -- it's not death.
 It's life -- a new kind of life.
 Open your eyes, Dean.
 See what I see.
 Feel what I feel.
 And let's go take a howl at that moon."

+S11E06 Crowley to Dean: "Do you know how disturbing it was to realize that I couldn't bring myself to kill you?
+I've had tons of chances over the years, some you don't even know about, but, still...
+I made my peace with it, embraced my softer side, learned to accept that there was just too much going on between you and I -- bromance."

 S10E01 Crowley to Sam about Dean: "He's my best friend"

 **396.**【drowley】S10E01-03 summer love（R级？）